Greetings from Delaware!

 Meals: The University’s Pencader Dining Hall will be the main resource for breakfast, lunch, and dinner during the conference.
 Depending on your arrival/departure dates and personal preferences, you will be asked to select which meals you will be attending at the time of registration.
 Alternatives to the cafeteria include a Starbucks café and eatery at the adjacent Marriott or the many restaurants and bakeries in downtown Newark, within 1 mile of the conference venue.

-Please submit your abstracts when you register for the meeting.
+The abstract deadline is May 31, 2017, coincident with the end of the registration period.
 Abstracts should be formatted according to the example found here (Example abstract

 ) and sent to the program organizer at AMS.2017.Abstract@gmail.com